-This policy has been developed with our Customer Panel and colleagues to provide a framework which sets out our commitment to supporting vulnerable customers.

-- This policy will help us to ensure: - Compliance with all legal and regulatory requirements and standards. - Equality of the customer experience for all customers and that no one is disadvantaged because of their vulnerability. - Increased awareness and understanding of vulnerability across the business with colleagues taking this policy into account and applying its principles when developing strategies, policies, and procedures for their own service areas. - We take into consideration individual circumstances in the provision of services, and we do not apply blanket policies when decision-making.
+- This policy has been developed with our Customer Panel and colleagues to provide a framework which sets out our commitment to supporting vulnerable customers. - This policy will help us to ensure: - Compliance with all legal and regulatory requirements and standards. - Equality of the customer experience for all customers and that no one is disadvantaged because of their vulnerability. - Increased awareness and understanding of vulnerability across the business with colleagues taking this policy into account and applying its principles when developing strategies, policies, and procedures for their own service areas. - We take into consideration individual circumstances in the provision of services, and we do not apply blanket policies when decision-making.

 Objective 1: To introduce a new working definition of a vulnerable customer and improve colleagues' awareness and understanding of vulnerability to help standardise our approach and ensure consistency when providing services to customers with additional needs.

-- We will ensure all colleagues are made aware of this policy and our new working definition through a campaign and official launch of the policy endorsed by our Executive, Board, Homes and Customer Experience Committee and our Customer Panel - We will embed our approach by equipping all colleagues with the necessary skills, knowledge, guidance, and tools to deal effectively with the multiple factors of vulnerability, so they feel able to respond positively and appropriately to vulnerable customers' needs. - We will provide annual refreshed mandatory training in Safeguarding, Equality in the Workplace and Unconscious Bias. - We will set up of a dedicated vulnerability information and resources hub on our internal intranet. - We will ensure 'front line' colleagues are empowered to be flexible in how they provide services, to best support vulnerable customers.
+We will ensure all colleagues are made aware of this policy and our new working definition through a campaign and official launch of the policy endorsed by our Executive, Board, Operations Committee and our Customer Panel

+- We will embed our approach by equipping all colleagues with the necessary skills, knowledge, guidance, and tools to deal effectively with the multiple factors of vulnerability, so they feel able to respond positively and appropriately to vulnerable customers' needs. - We will provide mandatory training in Safeguarding, Equality in the Workplace and Unconscious Bias. - We will ensure 'front line' colleagues are empowered to be flexible in how they provide services, to best support vulnerable customers.